Laptop-screen-showing-website-Analytics-data

 What if my website is already ranking?

-When you approach me for SEO copywriting, I’ll ask you to add me as a user on your Google Analytics and Search Console accounts.
-This is purely to observe and not to change anything, so there’s nothing to worry about.
+When you hire me to write your SEO copy, I’ll ask you to add me as a user on your Google Analytics and Search Console accounts.
+This will enable me to see what your website is already ranking for and incorporate those phrases into your new copy.

 What’s involved in SEO copywriting?